BRReed/hello-relativepath/README.md

 ## Deploy

+1. Download the repository to a directory of your choosing.

+2. Navigate to the repo directory in your shell.

-Copy and paste the following command into your shell:
+3. Enter the command `sh hello-world-deploy.sh` into your shell.

-`sh <(curl -s http://<path to hello-world-deploy.sh)`